Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Simulation Results

-\begin{enumerate}[leftmargin=4mm] \item \textit{Asynchronous Fed-LS \cite{10021101}}: Aggregation is performed whenever a ground gateway receives a local model from a satellite.
-This occurs when the satellite completes its local training and enters the observable range of any ground gateway node. \item \textit{Buffered Asynchronous Fed-LS \cite{nguyen2022federated}}: Aggregation is triggered when a predefined number of satellite models, reflecting the buffer size, have been received by the ground gateway.
-Compared to Asynchronous Fed-LS, this approach stabilizes model training. \item \textit{Opportunistic Asynchronous Fed-LS}: We propose this method as a flexible variant of Buffered Asynchronous Fed-LS, where an aggregation occurs with any number of satellite models available at the ground gateway, eliminating the need to wait for a fixed number of satellites.
-While this approach reduces waiting time, it may result in less stable training due to the varying number of contributing satellites per round. \item \textit{Sink-assisted Synchronous Fed-LS \cite{elmahallawy2024secure, elmahallawy2023optimizing}}: Satellites within the same orbit transmit their models sequentially to a designated sink satellite via ISLLs, following the shortest path.
+\begin{enumerate}[leftmargin=4mm] \item \textit{Asynchronous Fed-LS \cite{10021101}}: Global aggregations are performed whenever a ground gateway receives a local model from a satellite.
+This occurs when the satellite completes its local training and enters the observable range of a gateway. \item \textit{Buffered Asynchronous Fed-LS \cite{nguyen2022federated}}: Global aggregations are triggered when a predefined number of satellite models, reflecting the \textit{buffer size}, are received by the ground gateway. \item \textit{Opportunistic Asynchronous Fed-LS}: We propose this method as a flexible variant of the above baseline, where an aggregation occurs with any number of satellite models available at the ground gateway, eliminating the need to wait for a fixed number of satellites.
+While this approach reduces waiting time, it may result in less stable training due to the varying number of contributing satellites per aggregation. \item \textit{Sink-assisted Synchronous Fed-LS \cite{elmahallawy2024secure, elmahallawy2023optimizing}}: Satellites within the same orbit transmit their models sequentially to a designated sink satellite via ISLLs, following the shortest path.
 The sink satellite then relays all collected models to the ground gateway.
 Aggregation is performed only after all models have been gathered across the ground gateways. \end{enumerate}

+For baselines that require satellite-to-ground communications, we consider 15 terrestrial gateway nodes uniformly distributed across the Earth's continents.
+The maximum effective communication range { $\mathfrak{R}^{\mathsf{min}}$} is set to 5000 km for ISLLs and 2300 km for satellite-to-ground RF links.